danielrosen29/Forecasting_Project/readme.md

 estimated 3,200 new, larger wind turbines by 2030.
 This would be roughly three new turbines every two days.
 It is questionable if this is feasible.
 It is especially questionable since, according to The Guardian
-\[3\], that the English windfarms built onshore in the seven years since the restrictions were introduced have reached a total capacity of only 6.7 megawatts \[as of four months ago\].
-This is just 0.02% of the onshore wind needed in England based on forecasts provided by National Grid to meets its share of the UK’s goal.
+\[3\], the English windfarms built onshore in the seven years since the restrictions were introduced have reached a total capacity of only 6.7 megawatts \[as of four months ago\].
+This is just 0.02% of the onshore wind needed in England to meets its share of the UK’s goal based on forecasts provided by National Grid.
 Although other parts of the UK are contributing more significantly, at this pace it would take 4,690 years for England to meet its share of this target.

 So do our predictions make sense?